Ħalfa Rock

 The rock has an area of approximately 0.48 ha.
 The maximum length of the islet is 95 m, and the average width is about 50 m.
 The island is protected by law. Ħalfa Rock is located approximately 65 m from the south coast of the Qala municipality.
 It is part of a geological formation making up the island of Comino, and the upper areas of Qala.
 The rock is administratively a part of the Qala local council area.

 The islet appears devoid of human heritage, with no record of habitation.
 However, a circular fougasse exists on the islet - forming part of the Tal-Qassis ridge defensive system overlooking the channel between Qala and Comino. Ħalfa Rock sits in a secluded shingle beach, with large pebbles and golden sand.
-A chain of submerged rocks, collectively known as Ġebel tal-Ħalfa lie within 400 m of this islet.
+A chain of submerged rocks, collectively known as Ġebel tal-Ħalfa (lit: 'Ħalfa Rock') lie within 400 m of this islet.
 The rock has acted as a marker in the annual Malta-Gozo-Malta Open Water Swimming Competition.